Other Exercises

 And I ask you now, tell me what would you do

-If her hair was black and her eyes blue
+If her was black and her eyes were blue

-I've traveled I've been all over this world
+I've traveled around I've all over this world

-Boys I ain't never seen nothin' like a galway
+Boys I ain't never nothin' a galway girl

 Of a day -i-ay-i-ay

-I met a girl and we to talk
+I met a and we stopped to talk

 And I ask you, friend, what's a fella to do

-'Cause her was black and her eyes were blue
+'Cause her hair was and her eyes blue

-And I knew I'd be takin' a whirl
+And I right I'd be takin' a whirl

 Of a day -i-ay-i-ay